zeitwert/fm-server/README.md

 ### Build

+We cannot use the vanilla maven release tool, since it is not properly integrated with heroku.
+So we use custom deployment scripts, deploy_prep and deploy_push.

+#### Dev Test Build

-Heroku-like build: `mvnw -DskipTests clean dependency:list install`
+A heroku-like build can be initiated like this: `mvnw -DskipTests clean dependency:list install`

-- Prepare release:
+#### Deployment to Heroku Staging

+Prepare release with `deploy_prep`:
+0) checks that there are no open sources around
+1) pushes all remaining commits to origin
-1) builds, runs tests;
+2) builds, without running tests;
 if successful:
-2) git commits pom.xml with non-snapshot version & release tag;
+3) git commits pom.xml with non-snapshot version & release tag;
-3) git commits pom.xml with new snapshot version
+4) git commits pom.xml with new snapshot version
-`mvnw clean release:prepare -Dresume=false`
+5) does not push these commits to origin, since we need to push to heroku first `mvn release:prepare -D arguments="-D skipTests" -D pushChanges=false` `mvnw clean release:clean release:prepare -Dresume=false`

+Deploy release with `deploy_push`:
+- we need to push the sources to heroku, we do not deploy the build artifacts
+- we locally roll back the last commit, so pom.xml is back to non-snapshot version, and stash the changes
+- now we can push main to heroku
+- once done, we pop the stash, so we are back to snapshot version
+- we create a new local commit, which the script does not push, so it is easier to fix if something goes wrong

+Push the new snapshot version to origin:
+`git push`

 - push tag to heroku main
 `git push heroku %LATEST_TAG%:main`